Reference frames#

 Simple Rotation Example#

-Fig. 1 Box with sides \(d\) with rotating lid#
+Fig. 5 Box with sides \(d\) with rotating lid#

-The figure Fig. 1 depicts a box with sides \(d\) and a rotating square lid with sides \(d\).
+The figure Fig. 5 depicts a box with sides \(d\) and a rotating square lid with sides \(d\).
 The lid is rotated by an angle \(\theta\) relative to the box.
-If we want to find some vector \(\vec{p}\) represented in terms of reference frame \(A\), we simply find and substitute its elements in frame \(B\).
+To find the vector \(\vec{p}\) expressed in frame \(A\), we write it using the unit vectors of frame \(B\) and then substitute the relationship between the two frames.

-Fig. 2 Box with sides \(d\) with rotating lid and vector \(\vec{p}\)#
+Fig. 6 Box with sides \(d\) with rotating lid and vector \(\vec{p}\)#

 Using the unit vectors, we see that \(\vec{p} = d \hat{a}_y + d \hat{a}_z + d \hat{b}_x - d \hat{b}_y\).
 By looking at the hinge, we can find the relationship between the unit vectors of frame \(A\) and frame \(B\).

-Looking at the hinge in Fig. 3, we use trigonometry to find
+Looking at the hinge in Fig. 7, we use trigonometry to find

 Intuitively, we know this to be the case, since we know that when the lid is closed (\(\theta = 0\)) \(\vec{p} = d \hat{a}_x + d \hat{a}_z\), and when the lid is open (\(\theta = \frac{\pi}{2}\)) \(\vec{p} = d \hat{a}_x + d \hat{a}_y + 2d \hat{a}_z\).

 This matrix is the transformation matrix from \(A\) to \(B\), \({\bf R}_A^B(\theta)\), which means we can transform any vector in frame \(A\) to its representation in frame \(B\) by means of matrix multiplication.
 This kind of transformation matrix belongs to a group we call rotation matrices.
 More specifically, it belongs to the special orthogonal group 3 (SO(3)).
-This means that it has useful properties such that its inverse is equal to its transpose, meaning \({{\bf R}_A^B}^T(\theta) = {{\bf R}_A^B}^{-1}(\theta) = {\bf R}_B^A(\theta)\), thus
+This means that it has useful properties such that its inverse is equal to its transpose, meaning \({{\bf R}_B^A}^T(\theta) = {{\bf R}_A^B}^{-1}(\theta) = {\bf R}_B^A(\theta)\), thus

 Note